Frisiavones: Etymology

 According to Günter Neumann, the phonology of Frisiavones, the initial f- in particular, suggests a Germanic origin.
 It is presumed to stem from the tribal name Frisi attached to the suffix -avo-, and may have meant 'those belonging to the Frisii, descending from the Frisii'.
-However, scholars note that no historical or geographical relation can be established between the Frisii and the Frisiavones apart from the linguistic connection.
+However, scholars note that no historical or geographical relation can be established between the Frisii and the Frisiavones apart from the similarity of name.

 Geography

 The Frisiavones are not listed among the Germani Cisrhenani by Caesar, which suggests that they settled later in the region, possibly invited by Agrippa during the reorganization of the newly conquered lands in northern Gauls during the second part of the 1st century BC.
 The Roman writer Pliny, who had visited the region in 47 AD, seems to associate the name Frisiavones with two distinct areas.
 In his description of the inhabitants of the islands of the Rhine–Meuse–Scheldt delta, he lists the Frisiavones as an ethnic group distinct from the Frisii, along with Batavians, Canninefates, Chauci, Sturii and Marsaci.
 In his description of Gallia Belgica, he lists the Frisiavones again, this time between the Baetasi and Sunuci, and not with "the Batavi, and the peoples whom we have already mentioned as dwelling on the islands of the Rhine".

 Tacitus, writing in the second half of the 1st century AD, divides the Frisii into two groups: the Greater Frisii (maiores) and the Lesser Frisii (minores).
 Most authors agree that the Frisii were in fact divided among Greater and Lesser, and they generally place the Lesser Frisii in North Holland, and the Greater Frisii in Friesland and Groningen.
 However, scholars generally reject the identification of the Lesser Frisii with the Frisiavones since the Frisii and Frisiavones were clearly perceived as two distinct groups by Roman writers of the 2nd century AD.

 No specific archaeological culture can be associated with the Frisiavones, and we have no archaeological indication regarding their territory.
 Based on epigraphic evidence, a number of scholars associate their homeland with the western part of North Brabant, southern South Holland, or Zeeland.
 One votive inscription from the 2nd century AD refers to the regio frisiavonum as part of Gallia Belgica.
 Edith Wightman proposed that the borders of Germania Inferior lay west and south of the Meuse rather than around it, thus including the territory of the Frisiavones near the Batavi, Marsaci and Sturii.
 She mentions one inscription from Bulla Regia that refers to an area comprising the Tungri, Batavians and Frisiavones, and thus stretching over two provinces.

 Although the capital of their civitas is not known, they were treated as a separated region and had to pay taxes to Rome, suggesting that the Frisiavones lived in a Romanized society.
 According to Wightman, the Marsaci and the Sturii could have been pagi (smaller geographical units) within the civitas of the Frisiavones, or else in that of the Menapii.